Last updated Friday, February 18th, 2022

 Pavilion shade structures are our most popular choice because of the rain protection they offer and versatility in vinyl shade structures.
 You can enjoy your outdoor living space in the shade, and keep on doing what you’re doing through that afternoon shower.
 They protect not only your family and guests from the sun and rain but also your valuable furnishings.
 You’ll probably have to use more conventional methods like repellants to fend off bugs.
 They can cover your outdoor kitchen, living, dining, lounging and entertainment areas.
 Firepits, and outdoor grills, pizza ovens, and fireplaces are becoming more common.
 There are some very nice retractable screening systems available, but they’re pricey. ($7,000-$9,000 per side.)
 Freestanding pavilions start at about $6,000 plus the cost of the foundation.
 There are many possibilities in the $8,000-$20,000 range from a 12’ x 16’ to as large as a 20’ x 20’ or 16’ x 24’ size.

 Gazebo shade structures tend to suit a very specific taste, but do have some nice practical applications.
 They’re great for decorating gardens and providing a quiet oasis to enjoy nature, good company, or a favorite book.
 They can also be quaint gathering places to enjoy a family meal closer to nature, but not too close.
 They can be simpler or quite elaborate.
-Rectangle shape gazebos are becoming more popular.
+Rectangle shaped gazebos such as the Wood Rectangular Gazebo and Vinyl Rectangular Gazebo are becoming more popular.
+A rectangle-shaped large Gazebo can be extremely useful for big events.
 If a screen room is your primary function, but you’re not so thrilled with the gingerbread look, you can get one made less “gazebo-like.”

 My best advice is that when you’re in the early planning phases of your outdoor living project to speak to someone (like me) that specializes in outdoor structures.
 The structure is almost always the last part of the job that gets completed.
 And the budget for the pavilion/pergola often inadvertently ends up being what is leftover.
 Your structures is an integral part of what’s going to allow you to get the most enjoyment from your new space, and is also possibly the most likely to require maintenance/repairs if corners are cut.
+You can also check out pavilion pergola and gazebo catalogs to get awesome backyard landscape ideas.
 Don’t let it be the part of the project that gets put off until next year.